semanticsean/ATAT/README.md

-Time travel / fast forward / predict / coach / react / translate.

-Help people see how people are going to react to things.

-Autist -> Normie

-there are testing emails a couple dev prompts
+📊 A/B+E Polling System: Includes the ABE script for creating synthetic polling systems, facilitating the generation of agent profiles and responses in structured formats.

-# ATAT - Email Client for AI Agents  💪🏼🦾
+# (@@) - ATAT - Email Client for AI Agents - 💪🏼🦾

 ATAT simplifies adoption of Human-to-AI, AI-to-AI interactions over one of the largest and most important communication stacks: email.

-That means a powerful agent can be accessed with the "fw" button or a "cc" on an email thread.
+That means a powerful agent - or fleet of agents - can be accessed with the "fw" button or a "cc" on an email thread.
 ATAT enables multiplayer / mixture via email.
 Training new users is as simple as teaching them to fw or cc.
 Using MoE operations is now as simple as "@ and then @ again".

 (a.k.a.
 MoE for normies.)

+🚀 Rapid Agent Deployment: Simplifies the rollout of a diverse fleet of AI agents, allowing for quick integration into existing email systems, significantly reducing setup time.
+The new agent script results in a fairly sophisticated agent with a DALLE generated profile photo, which is automatically integrated into the Agent Dashboard.

+Which is easier: deploying a new in-development chatbot across an enterprise, or adding a new email address? @@

+Get all the benefits of email when testing a new AI: like archiving, traceability, security, identity management, access pathways, in-place policies, and familiarity for people of all technical experience and comfort levels.

+Your least savvy user can absolutely use the "fw" button.

-🤖 AI-Centric Communication: ATAT is specially designed for AI agents, offering a unique platform for Human-to-AI and AI-to-AI interactions over email, a crucial communication channel.
+🤖 Agent-Centric Communication: ATAT is specially designed for AI agents, offering a unique platform for Human-to-AI and AI-to-AI interactions over email, a crucial communication channel.
 Includes automatic Agent Dashboard that displays agent descriptions and links to their email addresses.
 Dashboard is mobile friendly.
+ATAT is not built to pretend to be you or ghost compose your emails for you.

-🌐 Multi-Agent Collaboration: Allows simultaneous engagement of multiple AI agents, facilitating a "mixture of experts" approach for enhanced problem-solving and decision-making.
+🦾🦾 Multi-Agent Collaboration: Allows simultaneous engagement of multiple AI agents, facilitating a "mixture of experts" approach for enhanced problem-solving and decision-making.
+Each agent is influenced not only be an agentic profile, but a social graph of relationships that influence their decision-making.
+Anecdotally, this generates more realistic results in role-playing.

 🛠️ Shortcode System: Provides powerful shortcodes like !detail, !summarize, and !ff, enabling AI agents to perform complex, multi-step tasks with simple commands, and call complex chains of agents from a single email.
 In the roadmap, the goal is to enable shortcodes as a mecanism to enable shortcodes in emails to serve as function call operators, so average users can quickly integrate function calls into long-chain multi-part operations.
 The @@ shortcode allows you to reference any agent, whether they have an email alias or not, and the @@.creator shortcode enables you to embody a new agent inline from the email.

 ⏰ Email is the GOAT of Slow Responses: With email as the medium, responses that take a day are acceptable, leveraging the platform's slow nature to benefit legacy hardware and provide global access to LLMs.
 Text streaming chatbots and real-time voice assistants are good for instant feedback; text messages are good for quick feedback; email is the best for long, slow responses that need to be archived forever and compliant with policies.

-🚀 Rapid Agent Deployment: Simplifies the rollout of a diverse fleet of AI agents, allowing for quick integration into existing email systems, significantly reducing setup time.
+I did a lot of market testing of bots and saw that many of the most powerful use cases of LLMs are far too slow for a chatbot, at least right now.
+Email is wonderfully slow.
+Elegantly slow.
+You have 24 hours of compute to get to the customer's ideal output.
+What will you build?

 💡 Easy Setup on Replit: Offers a straightforward setup process on Replit, making it possible to have a functional AI agent email system running in just minutes.

-🎨 Custom Agent Creation: Features a new_agent.py script for easy creation of customized AI agents, leveraging GPT models for generating detailed personas and DALL-E for images.

-📊 A/B+E Polling System: Includes the ABE script for creating synthetic polling systems, facilitating the generation of agent profiles and responses in structured formats.

-🖥️ Convenient Agent Dashboard: Provides a Flask server-based dashboard (cards.py) for easy access and management of all AI agents.
+You need to add OPENAI_API_KEY and SMTP / IMAP credentials in Secrets, but then you can use pre-baked agents to have an Agent Dashboard deployed in a minute or so.
+Adding a new email address, and optionally aliases on top of it, should also only take a few minutes.

 📝 PDF Reading Capability: Enables AI agents to read and interpret text from PDFs, expanding the range of document formats the agents can handle.

+🎨 Dashboard uses CSS so you can customize look and feel very easily.

+⏳⚡️ TIME TRAVEL.
+The inspiration behind @@ - being able to summon an agent from within an email - comes from my own struggles with being on the spectrum and having a weak model for how people will feel when I say things.
+I've always wanted to "time travel" to see their reaction and be able to adjust if it's not good.
+Now I can. @@

 # Getting Started

-ATAT is built for Replit.
+ATAT is built to work out of the box on Replit.
 Please see contribute.md, where a request for help adapting it to GH and for local deployment is included.

+(Deploying is a bit different.
+Contact me for help or paid hosting. x.com/seanmcdonaldxyz)

 ## 1. Set Secrets